Okabe-Rintarou-0/Minik8s/README.md

 `Api-server` is the center of `minik8s`.
 It should expose REST apis for other components of the control plane.
 For fast development, we adopted a mature framework: `gin`

+### Proxy

+`Proxy` is responsible for allocating virtual service IP, which is unique and visible in the whole cluster. `Proxy` will prepare an `nginx` container for each service.
+The `nginx` container will attain its service IP in Weave Net and `proxy` will configure the `nginx.conf`.
+Users and other pods in the Weave Net can visit services just through these service IP.

+### DNS

+[CoreDNS](https://coredns.io/manual/toc/)  is a DNS server, which can be configured through its `Corefile`.
+When `api-server` receives an `apply` request of `DNS`,  `api-server` will first start an `nginx` container to deal with the path-service mapping issue and then add the IP-name mapping to CoreDNS.

 ### Autoscaler